deliveroo/roo_on_rails/README.md

   * `HEROKU_APP_NAME` – automatically set by Heroku (e.g. `roo-notifications-staging`);
   * `HOPPER_APP_NAME`+`HOPPER_ECS_CLUSTER_NAME` – automatically set by Hopper (e.g. `notifications-staging`);
   * Defaults to `unknown`.

-### Routemaster Client

-When `ROUTEMASTER_ENABLED` is set to `true` we attempt to configure [`routemaster-client`](https://github.com/deliveroo/routemaster-client) on your application.
-In order for this to happen, set the following environment variables:

-* `ROUTEMASTER_URL` – the full URL of your Routemaster application (mandatory)
-* `ROUTEMASTER_UUID` – the UUID of your application, e.g. `logistics-dashboard` (mandatory)
-* `ROUTEMASTER_VERIFY_SSL` – set to false if your Routemaster application is not served with a valid cert. (optional)

-If you then want to enable the publishing of events onto the event bus, you need to set `ROUTEMASTER_PUBLISHING_ENABLED` to `true` and implement publishers as needed.
-An example of how to do this is detailed in [`README.routemaster_client.md`](README.routemaster_client.md).

 ### API Authentication